Dominica Travel Advice

 Dominica is one of the world's least affected countries by COVID-19.
 To prevent the virus from spreading in the country, Dominica has implemented rules of entry.
 Passengers must fill in a self-declaration form 24 hours prior to travelling and they must undergo a PCR swab test taken up to 72 hours before arriving.
 When testing negative in order to be authorised entry to the country, travellers must upload and submit their test result with the self-declaration form and they will receive an email of approval for their trip from the Dominican Ministry of Health.
 Travellers must wear a face mask indoor in public places, sanitise their hands and maintain social distancing.

 Dominica has a high crime rate ranging from bag snatching through to more violent attacks on tourists such as armed robbery.
 There has been an increase in the military and police presence in some areas to be used as a deterrent against this.
 Credit card fraud is common and it is advised that cash is used.

 Women should take particular care and it is advisable not to travel alone, to be cautious of any new acquaintances met during your stay including resort staff and take sensible security precautions.
 This is due to the risk of rape and violent assault against women in the country.

-It is advised you do not leave the hotel complex at night as there is an increased risk of violent crime and transport issues, however if you do it is advised limited cash is carried and no jewellery worn.
+The general travel advice for Dominica is not to leave the hotel complexes at night as there is an increased risk of violent crime and transport issues, however if you do it is advised limited cash is carried and no jewellery worn.
 If you are victimised, do not fight back, comply and go to the nearest police station.

 Demonstrations do occur, but in general these happen away from main tourist destinations, in places such as Santiago, Salcedo, Bonao, and Santo Domingo.
 If one of these public gatherings do occur, please leave the area as violence can occur.